Tag Archive | "iphone"

 iPhone 3GS – The Most Important MID

-product-hero-3g-s A few minutes after the iPhone 3GS announcement yesterday I tweeted that it was still the most important MID out there.
+A few minutes after the iphone 3GS announcement yesterday I tweeted that it was still the most important MID out there.
 Despite some ridiculously lame announcements (MMS and tethering for example) the fact that the processor has been upgraded, that a compass has been added along with video capability, that there’s a turn-by-turn navigation offering and the introduction of a ton of ebooks into the store highlights that it can stretch its wings across nearly all the segments that mobile internet devices should be in.
 Internet, gaming, photography, communications, ebooks, navigation and media playback.

 The fact that it’s capable of all these things (albeit in ‘standard definition’ and with carrier-tied 24month contract) makes it important to watch.
-Imagine what’s going to happen within the iPhone developers ecosystem.
+Imagine what’s going to happen within the iphone developers ecosystem.
 The creativity contained within it is incredible and we’re going to see amazing applications, new usage models and a ton of new user-created data.

 But…